 Common word choice confusions

-researches) the problem is that there is no plural form of the noun “research,” meaning that “researches” can only be used as a verb.
+The word researches is commonly misused as a plural noun, but there is no plural form of the noun research.
+Researches can only be used as a third-person verb.

-All of these researches are included in the literature review.
+- All of these researches are discussed in the literature review.

-All of these studies are included in the literature review.
+- All of this research is discussed in the literature review.

-All of this research is included in the literature review.
+- All of these studies are discussed in the literature review.

-“However” has two different meanings: first, we have “however” as in “but,” expressing contrast; second, we have “however” as in “regardless of how,” “to whatever degree,” or “in whatever manner,” expressing not contrast but disregard.
+However has two different meanings.
+First, we have however as in but, expressing contrast.
+Secondly, we have however as in regardless of how, to whatever degree, or in whatever manner, expressing not contrast but disregard.

 We can tell the two versions of this word apart because the first is always followed by a comma while the second is never followed by a comma.
 In grammatical terms, we call the first a “conjunctive adverb” (or “transitional adverb”) and the second a “plain old adverb.”